Southbound 63

 The green Missouri farmland rushed past my open window.
 Trees swayed in the waning heat of the wonderfully, oppressively painful day.

-Music covered the drone in my ears as the last rays of the sun touched the tall windbreak trees, southbound on U. S. 63.
+Music from my headphones covered the drone in my ears as the last rays of the sun touched the tall windbreak trees, southbound on U. S. 63.

 My Volkswagon and I rumbled south towards Jefferson City on one of the sturdy four lanes of U.S. 63.
 It was almost dark, so before it became too dark to see, pulled her last letter from its envelope.
 Awkwardly, with one hand driving and the other unfolding the typed page, I read.